PRIVATE JEWISH JERUSALEM TOURS

 Private Jewish Jerusalem Tours

-Jerusalem holds an enormous historical, spiritual, religious, and cultural significance for Jews around the world.
+Jerusalem holds enormous historical, spiritual, religious, and cultural significance for Jews around the world.
 With so many archaeological and historical sites, memorials and attractions, it’s not possible to experience everything.
 You and your tour specialist can talk about which Jerusalem sites are must-sees for you.
 Here’s a sampling of what you might see:

 The Western Wall

-Another site is The Burnt House – a residential house from the end of the Second Temple era that was destroyed during the Great Revolt in 70 CE.
+Another site is The Burnt House and Herodian suburb – a residential area from the end of the Second Temple era that was destroyed during the Great Revolt in 70 CE.
 These ruins were critical archaeological discoveries that contributed a great deal to our picture of daily life for Jewish residents of Jerusalem before the city’s destruction.

-For families traveling to Jerusalem to celebrate a child’s bar/bat mitzvah, Yad Vashem offers the Twinning Program, which allows celebrants to share their Bat/Bar/B’nai Mitzvah experience with a young Holocaust victim who never got the chance to reach this milestone of Jewish life.
+For families traveling to Jerusalem to celebrate a child’s bar/bat mitzvah, Yad Vashem offers the Twinning Program, which allows celebrants to share their bar/bat mitzvah with a young victim who never got the chance to reach this milestone of Jewish life.

 How Dekel Tours can help